anfema/bin-grammar/Readme.md

 ## Switch statements

-Use a `Selector` to switch between grammars based on a field.
+Use a `selector` to switch between grammars based on a field.

-- Type name: `Selector`
+- Type name: `selector`
 - Parameters:
 	- `name`: Name of the field
 	- `options`: Options object